How it’s made:

 With Vinylify you can make your own 10” vinyl record.
 For our production process we use original machines from the nineties.
 We made a short summary of how custom vinyl records are made, for all you vinyl junkies out there!

-Small quantity custom vinyl is a great gift for many different occasions, for example weddings, birthdays, Christmas and Valentine’s Day.
-Instead of music you can also add a compilation of personal voice notes.
-Imagine a birthday wish from your children, the sound of your newborn baby or your marriage proposal on vinyl.
+One-off custom vinyls also make great gifts for occasions like weddings, birthdays, Christmas & Valentine’s Day.
+And you’re not just restricted to music!
+Imagine a birthday wish from your children, the sound of your newborn baby or your marriage proposal on vinyl!

 How to make your own record